 - Traditional soy-based foods are good choices; but some caution is called for in relation to some of the modern, processed soy products.

 Nuts (and Seeds)

-There is a lot of recent quality observational data on nut and it’s all ridiculously positive!
-As mentioned earlier, peanuts aren’t ‘true nuts’; but they are often lumped with tree nuts and appear to have similarly beneficial effects31.
+There is a lot of decent quality observational data on nuts and it's all ridiculously positive!
+As mentioned earlier, peanuts aren't ‘true nuts'; but they are often lumped with tree nuts and appear to have similarly beneficial effects31.